windu2/medfinder-ci-cd/README.md

 - `git init`

 # About
-This repo is part of [SM2023 Internship: "Fulana"](https://gitlab.eso.org/vlizana/sm2023-fulana/-/wikis/home), done in summer of 2023 at PSW, Paranal Observatory.
+This repo is part of [SM2023 Internship: "Fulana"](https://gitlab.eso.org/vlizana/sm2023-fulana/-/wikis/home), done in summer of 2023 at PSW, Paranal Observatory